 Students in the Department of Theatre expand their vision of the world and themselves through the study and practice of theatre.

 Our program creates intellectual and creative experiences for students through rigorous classroom instruction and innovative approaches to stage production.

 Our faculty of nationally and internationally recognized scholars and artists mentor students in classroom projects and collaborative works that embrace a diversity of cultural and aesthetic perspectives.

 Our students are “cross-trained” artists prepared for theatrical internships, graduate programs, and professional work in the performance fields as well as in any profession that places value on innovative thinking, collaboration, and communication skills.

-The Department of Theatre strives to inspire our students to expand their vision of the world and themselves through the study and practice of the craft of theatre, preparing them for leadership as practitioners, educators, and artists.
+The Department of Theatre strives to inspire students to expand their vision of the world and themselves through the study and practice of theatre, preparing them for leadership as practitioners, educators, and artists.
 The structure of this preparation is two-fold.
 First, we promote creativity, inquisitiveness, critical thinking, communication skills (oral and written), and cultural appreciation through the study of theatre.
-Second, we teach the specific craft of theatre-making through classroom experience, individual and collaborative study, and actualized stage productions, all emphasizing the particular skills necessary for the generation of high-quality stage performance.
+Second, we teach the specific craft of theatre-making through classroom experience, individual and collaborative study, and actualized stage productions—all emphasizing the particular skills necessary for the generation of high-quality stage performance.